Nowadays, vehicles have become so much safer than they’ve ever been, and only continue to improve by the decade.

 Though the majority of vehicles will be in park when turned on, this isn’t the case for all of them.

-Engine Will Start Regardless Of What Gear You’re In
+Engine Will Start Regardless of What Gear You’re In

 Another more difficult symptom you can look out for to diagnose a problem is when you can fully start your vehicle in any gear or shift lever position.